tessaSAC/stitch-in-time/readme.md

 > ### 😬 Tip
 >
-> If, after running both commands, you see the error `Capacitor could not find the web assets directory "pathToYourRepo/dist"`, try running `yarn build` or `npm build` and before `npx cap sync` a second time.
+> If, after running both commands, you see the error `Capacitor could not find the web assets directory "pathToYourRepo/dist"`, try running `yarn build` or `npm build` before running `npx cap sync` a second time.

 &nbsp;